SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. Commit your changes

-1. Navigate to Actions and see the first run of your default .NET CI pipeline.
+1. Navigate to *Actions* and see the first run of your default .NET CI pipeline.
 This will perform:

     1. Compilation

-    1. Unit Testing
+    1. Unit testing

 > [!NOTE]
 > This can also be created in other CI/CD technology of your choice.

 ## Step 4: Extend the workflow with DataMiner Validator

-1. Navigate to Actions
+1. Navigate to *Actions*.

 1. On the left, click on your *.NET* workflow